 - carrot juice with saffron and pistachio ice cream and a touch of cinnamon

 - melon shake

 - banana milkshake

 - vitamin bomb (majoon) which is a mix of lots of nutritious ingredients in milk.
 The mix contains milk, ice cream, dates sesame seeds, pistachios, cashew nuts, shredded coconut, honey, cinnamon and sometimes egg yolks.
 Majoon is often advised for people who feel weak and need an energy boost.

-As you enjoy your drink, walk towards the beginning of Fatemi street and you'll reach Vali-Asr street or Pahlavi Street, the longest street in the Middle East, that connects the south and the north of Tehran together and is considered one of Tehran's main shopping streets.
+As you enjoy your drink, walk towards the beginning of Fatemi street and you'll reach Vali-Asr street or Pahlavi Street, one of the longest streets in the Middle East, that connects the south and the north of Tehran together and is considered one of Tehran's main shopping streets.